-In this article, you will learn everything you need to know about the Privileges & App Control - Application Control module.
+In this article, you will learn everything you need to know about the Application Control module.
 Application Control has been created to control which processes (or applications) can be executed on client machines and how they are executed.
 You can define a set of rules that describe what processes are allowed or blocked on the endpoints in your environment using details like Software Name, Paths, Publisher, MD5, Signature, or Wildcard Path.

 HOW DOES APPLICATION CONTROL WORK?

-Application Control is a module under the HEIMDAL Agent that controls the processes that are allowed to run or not on a computer.
+Application Control is a product/service under the HEIMDAL Agent that controls the processes that are allowed to run or not on a computer.
+It is designed to work on regular Windows clients.
+Although it can be enabled on Windows Servers as well, it is NOT recommended to have it enabled on servers as it might cause high CPU usage when the operating system is processing a lot of files/processes/applications.
 When processes are allowed to run, they can be allowed to run with an Administrator role and they can be allowed to spawn child processes.
 Application Control is managed by the Heimdal ProcessLock service that captures every process that is started and checks if it’s allowed to run or not.

 A. Blocked processes

 A process can be blocked from running by creating a block rule in the HEIMDAL Dashboard to match the process in question (a rule can be defined based on Software Name, Paths, Publisher, MD5, Signature, or Wildcard Path).
-In order to block a process, Application Control intercepts it and kills it along with all its services in a maximum 5-second interval.
-IF the blocked process is executed for the first time, the process might start but it will be killed immediately.
+In order to block a process, Application Control intercepts it and kills it along with all its services in a maximum 5-second interval (processes that are already running when the blocking rule is applied will not be killed, because they are not intercepted when they are already running, but when they are getting run).
+If the blocked process is executed for the first time, the process might start but it will be killed immediately.
 During the interception, the process is registered in a blocking repository.
 When the process is executed a second time, the process won’t start at all, because it is already present in the blocking repository.
-The blocking repository consists of a list of items stored in the local Windows Registry (HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options).
+The intercepting repository consists of a list of items stored in the local Windows Registry (HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options).
 For each blocked process, Application Control adds a redirect path to a console application (Heimdal.ProcessLock.Trigger.exe) that is run by Application Control instead of running the blocked process.
 The Heimdal ProcessLock service will log the attempt and send it to HEIMDAL Dashboard, if necessary.
 Heimdal.ProcessLock.Trigger.exe won’t appear on the user’s screen and will be opened for a few seconds max.

 B. Allowed processes